ucgmsim/nzgmdb/wiki/Calculate-Distances.md

 Otherwise it checks the modified CMT solutions file "GeoNet_CMT_solutions_20201129_PreferredNodalPlane_v1.csv" as these have been previously determined for the 1st nodal plane being correct and so strike dip and rake are extracted from this file.

-If the even is in neither of these then it check the general CMT solutions file which is fetched directly from geonets github repo.
+If the event is in neither of these then it checks the general CMT solutions file which is fetched directly from Geonet's GitHub repo.
 A function called mech_rot is then applied which checks which nodal plane is as close to the region specific strike as possible and then selects that nodal plane for strike dip and rake.

 The code for this function can be found here (https://github.com/ucgmsim/nzgmdb/blob/2fa80fa0917989c1103ed0a1e4821be7bb8f0e73/nzgmdb/calculation/distances.py#L61)

 If still the event is in none of these then the general domain strike dip and rake is used which is determined by this file "focal_mech_tectonic_domain_v1.csv"

-After the strike dip and rake are determined if the length and width is not defined then the following is used to et the Length and Width variables
+After the strike dip and rake are determined, if the length and width are not defined then the following is used to get the Length and Width variables
 ```
 mag_scale_slab_min = 5.9
 mag_scale_slab_max = 7.8